 Students enrolled at another college or university may be admitted to Southern for one semester as a guest student.
 An extension of one additional semester may be granted for extenuating circumstances.
 If a student intends to enroll full-time for more than one semester, a student must submit an application for admission as a transferred student.
 Guest students assume responsibility for determining if Southern courses apply to their program at the college/University from which they intend to graduate.

 All international students must submit a certified letter of support from the sponsors.
 Students must submit the application two months before the semester begins.

 Students seeking readmission must complete an application for admission if more than two semesters have elapsed since their last attendance at the University.
 Such students must comply with the government formalities for admission.

 Transfer for Degree

-Transfer students seeking admission to University must have a minimum 2.5 grade point average from recognized institution of higher education and must have been in good standing from the institution last attended.
-In addition, applicants must fulfill and submit the admission requirements of University.
+Transfer students seeking admission to University must have a minimum 2.5-grade point average from the recognized institution of higher education and must have been in good standing from the institution last attended.
+In addition, applicants must fulfill and submit the admission requirements of the University.
 All transcripts become the property of Southern University and are not returnable.
 Transferred students who were denied before admission may re-apply after taking additional courses that raise their overall GPA to above a 2.5.

 All tuition and fees are payable according to established due dates.
 Students delinquent in payment of a financial obligation are subject to enrollment cancellation and/or late fees until all amounts due the University are paid or satisfactory arrangements are made with the Business Office.
 Anyone who is delinquent in any obligation to the University will not be allowed to register for classes.
 Additionally, University services will not be provided until financial obligations are met.
 Registration is not complete until fees are paid.
 A check or draft returned to the University and not honored by the bank constitutes nonpayment and results in cancellation of registration.